vmarchaud/pm2-githook/README.md

 This is a fork of the original [pm2-githook](https://github.com/vmarchaud/pm2-githook) by vmarchaud.
 I found the error reporting lacking, ended up adding a few things like:
 * A different log dir which includes the hook outputs (didn't want to populate pm2 logs with anything more than success/error messages)
 * Automatic kill of any old running hooks for when your git pushes happen quicker than your hook completes
+* A test runner, the repository will be cloned in a temp dir and tests run before pulling the application (tests should exit with 0 for success and 1 for failure)
+* If your tests output [mochawesome](https://github.com/adamgruber/mochawesome) results, they can be served using the already active http server for githooks.
+	Report will be available at `http://127.0.0.1:8888/APP_NAME/COMMIT_HASH`, with the latest one being available at `http://127.0.0.1:8888/APP_NAME`
+* Slack notifications, receive slack notification on successfull deployment and tests passing/failing

 ## Install/Update